Bydgoszcz Canal: Completion of the Prussian project

 Further researches showed, however, that the amount of water would still be neither sufficient nor regular.
 Hence the decision to use most elevated water flows from the Noteć river, which required the construction of a specific ditch from Rynarzewo to Lisi Ogon.
 The required support of Noteć waters caused the canal location to be located more to the south than originally planned.

 The work began in spring 1773, with a man power of 8,000 workers coming from Mecklenburg, Thuringia, Saxony, Dessau and Czechia.
 After one year, all the water locks were completed.
 The canal official opening took place on 14 June 1774, but works continued until 1775.

 2000 workers died from dysentery and fever, the rest was ordered to settle in three colonies on Osowa Góra premises.

 The new waterway was 26.7 km long, with 10 wooden locks: 9 in Bydgoszcz and one in Nakło nad Notecią.
 At the same time as the completion of the Bydgoszcz Canal, the water supply channel (Górnonotecki Canal) was achieved: 25 km long, it brought Noteć water (picked up near Rynarzewo) to the canal (near the location of the village Łochowo).
 It was now possible to ferry goods through inland waterway from Vistula, Bug, San and Narew rivers to Szczecin, thus bypassing Baltic Sea.

-Apart from the short Kanał Jagielloński (1483), Bydgoszcz canal was then the oldest artificial waterway completed on Polish lands; at the time, it was called The miracle work of time.
+Apart from the short Kanał Jagielloński (1483), the Bydgoszcz canal was then the oldest artificial waterway completed on Polish lands; at the time, it was called The miracle work of time.
 It was followed by other similar realizations: the Dnieper–Bug Canal (1784) or the Oginski Canal (1783).